php-http/fig-standards/proposed/http-client/http-client.md

 dependencies and the likelihood to get in version conflicts is reduced.

 The second goal is that all HTTP clients should follow the [Liskov substitutions principle][Liskov].
 This means that all clients should act the same when sending a request.
-By default a HTTP client should not follow redirect nor throw exceptions on HTTP responses with status 4xx or 5xx.
+A consuming library SHOULD expect a HTTP client to NOT follow redirects NOR throw exceptions based on HTTP response statuses.

 ## Interfaces